Sign Materials and Substrates most communally Used

 - Can be shaped and made into unique designs

 - Extremely heavy

-- Can be shaped to a custom design
+- Can be shaped into a custom design

 - Very strong and rigid